Fire safety and fire mitigation measures are essential to protect lives, property, and the environment from the devastating impact of fires.

 Complete the Hazard Reduction Grass Tree Burning Notifications online form

-All landowners and/or occupants within the City must clear flammable materials and maintain firebreaks on their property by 31 October each year to prevent bushfire spread until 1 May of the following year.
-Flammable material includes any substance likely to catch fire, as determined by authorized officers.
-Firebreaks must be clear of all flammable material and constructed to allow unobstructed travel for fire appliances.
+All landowners and/or occupants within the City must remove from the land all inflammable materials and maintain firebreaks on their property by 31 October each year to prevent bushfire spread until 31 May of the following year.
+Inflammable material includes any substance likely to catch fire, as determined by authorised officers.
+Firebreaks must be clear of all inflammable material and constructed to allow unobstructed travel for fire appliances.

 Landowners must maintain grass height below 5cm using methods like slashing or mowing, avoiding burning.
 Additionally, trees, shrubs, and cultivated plants overhanging property boundaries, footpaths, or verges must be trimmed back to the boundary line with a minimum 4m vertical clearance above ground level.